-Here are some key points about dementia19.
+Here are some key points about dementia.
 More detail and supporting information is in the main article.

-- 1 new case of dementia is diagnosed every 4 seconds.
+- One new case of dementia is diagnosed every 4 seconds

-- Dementia mostly affects older people, but is not a normal part of ageing.
+- Dementia mostly affects older people, but is not a normal part of aging

 What is dementia?

-Dementia is not a single disease in itself, but a general term to describe symptoms such as impairments to memory, communication and thinking.1
+Dementia is not a single disease in itself, but a general term to describe symptoms such as impairments to memory, communication, and thinking.

-An analysis of the most recent census estimates that 4.7 million people aged 65 years or older in the US were living with Alzheimer's disease in 2010.5 The Alzheimer's Association has used this analysis to number-crunch the extent of the disorder in its 2013 report.
-It estimates that:
+An analysis of the most recent census estimates that 4.7 million people aged 65 years or older in the United States were living with Alzheimer's disease in 2010.
+The Alzheimer's Association estimates that: